Whitelisting Guide

 To ensure you receive our emails, follow these best practices based on your mail server and spam filter.

-If you do not use a cloud-based spam filter, whitelist our IP addresses or hostnames in your mail server.
+If you do not use a cloud-based spam filter, whitelist our hostnames in your mail server.
 See the "Whitelist Your Mail Servers" section for guidance.

-If you have a cloud-based spam filter, whitelist by email header in your mail server.
-Also, whitelist by IP address or hostname in your spam filter.
+If you have a cloud-based spam filter whitelist by hostname in your spam filter.
 Refer to the sections on "Whitelisting Your Mail Servers" and "Whitelisting Your Email and Web Filters" for details.

-Here is a list of our IP addresses and hostnames, along with headers.
+Here is our hostname.
 You need this information to allow your mail server and spam filter to accept our messages.

 Whitelisting Your Spam Filter